 PREHEAT oven to 375 degrees.

-Place the ground beef in a saucepan with the onion and celery.
-Sprinkle with garlic and onion powder and fry until no longer pink.
-Drain and set aside.
+Place the ground beef in a skillet with the onion, celery, green pepper and cook until ground beef is no long pink.
+Drain well.

 Homemade Soy Sauce Recipe - Just Click on Image Below